Frodo : I can’t do this, Sam.

 For me this past week, it might be that I had a cold, but it looked like there was nothing we could do to fight the winds and the fire on the mountain in my beloved community.
 At the same time, worrying that Trump will find a way to get rid of Mueller, or Mueller will win, and more horrible people will be uncovered, but nothing will come of it and it will take forever.
 On top of that, any one of the disastrous votes on healthcare and taxes, net neutrality and the environment, sexism and racism, (what did I leave out?) will harm us permanently.
 Really, what can we do against such reckless hate and horror?

-That’s when I crawl back to Tolkien, and his words for the big feelings that, schmaltzy as it is, give me – if not hope, at least a warmer fuzzier feeling.
-In years past we’ve watched the trilogy- the extended version! – as a marathon, or a whole 2-disc movie at a time.
-But as I’ve aged, and the movie has aged, and I can almost recite some of the scenes along with the characters, we now watch a disc at a time, and not every night in a row.
+That’s when I crawl back to Tolkien, and his words for the big feelings that, schmaltzy as it is, give me – if not hope – at least a warmer fuzzier feeling.
+In years past we’ve watched the trilogy – the extended version! – as a marathon, and I can almost recite some of the scenes along with the characters.

 The empty space inside is filled with comfort food of words, the flowery poetry of Tolkien, the strong and brave and selfless deeds of the smallest, least powerful people, the generosity and wisdom of the leaders, and the mighty efforts of heroes who overcome their shortcomings and weaknesses.

-Even as I look at Sam and Frodo’s faces, and squirm at the naked emotion and the worn phrases, I feel just as the writers and directors intended.
-Responding to the heart-swelling music, sweat on the brow, pregnant pauses, and careful lighting, I feel that rising of the blood, the strength to go on, optimism in the future, even in the face of so much pain and destruction and disappointment.
+Even as I look at Sam and Frodo’s faces, and squirm at the naked emotion and the worn phrases, I feel just as the writers and directors intended, responding to the heart-swelling music, sweat on the brow, pregnant pauses, and careful lighting.
+I feel that rising of the blood, the strength to go on, and optimism for the future even in the face of so much pain and destruction and disappointment.

 In times of trouble it’s worth watching this scene again.
 And again.
 And again.
 Join me.